ociswap/radix-event-stream/README.md

 ### ✅ Data source agnostic:

-Pick from one of the providede data sources (Radix Gateway, file) or easily implement your own.
+Pick from one of the provided data sources (Radix Gateway, file) or easily implement your own.

 ### ✅ Easy to use: